seyoungjkim/penn-course-timetable/README.md

 }
 ```

-# Issues
+# Solved Issues
 * Parsing two or three-letter course codes (BE 100 renders as BE -100 in the PDF), and many CIS courses are not being
 properly separated

-# Solved Issues
 * Class types - LEC, REC, LAB, SEM, SRT, STU, CLN, ONL, IND
-* Day combinations - instead of hard-coding MW or TR, used a regex that accepts strings which are some combination of
+* Day combinations - instead of hard-coding combinations like MW or TR, used a regex that accepts strings which are some combination of
 M, T, W, R, F, S, U
 * Page splits - convert entire document to text at once

+# Future Directions
+* Integrate into some kind of scheduler or course planning tool